edelpero/action_parameter/README.rdoc

 Install
 -------

-ActionParameter works with Rails 3.0 onwards and Ruby 1.9.
+ActionParameter works with Rails 3.0 onwards and Ruby 1.9.3 onwards.
 You can add it to your Gemfile with:

 ```ruby
 gem 'action_parameter'